Free WhatsApp API Masterclass: A 60 Minute Crash Coursess Enroll Now

 Update Payment Information

-Ensure that your payment information, such as your linked bank account or credit card, is accurate and updated in your app settings.
+Make sure your payment information, such as your linked bank account or credit card, is accurate and updated in your app settings.

 Check Transaction Limits